 Slowly pour the near-boiling cream onto the yolk and sugar mixture, whisking vigorously.
 Do not pour too quickly, you need to temper the eggs.

 When all the cream has been added, place the bowl over the saucepan of barely simmering water on the lowest possible heat.
 Stir with a wooden spoon in a figure of 8 until the custard begins to thicken.
-Don’t be tempted to speed up the process by using high heat.
-You may end up with scrambled eggs.
+Don’t be tempted to speed up the process by using high heat – you may end up with scrambled eggs.

 The custard is ready when it lightly coats the back of a wooden spoon.
 To test, run your finger along the back of the spoon – if it leaves a clear trace the custard is ready.